 We source and perform in-depth quantitative and legal analysis on a diverse range of Private ILS transactions.
 We are able to construct high-conviction, diversified portfolios in line with allocation limits and liquidity terms.

 Twelve manages portfolios of global listed insurance equities with the objective of achieving returns in excess of the global insurance equity benchmark.
 Key areas of focus include; dividend yield, quality, M&A, seasonality.

-Twelve recognises recent M&A activity, with deals exceeding an aggregate USD 100bn in value during 2015.
+Twelve recognises that M&A activity in the insurance industry has been heightened in recent years.
 A multitude of factors drive our view that this is set to continue, including: industry overcapacity, cost pressures, technological change, scale advantages, a challenging operating environment for some insurers and the availability of low cost financing to name but a few.

 The investment process is both a top-down and bottom-up approach, with ongoing risk management.

 Our more liquid Best Ideas portfolios comprise Insurance Bonds, Cat Bonds and, potentially, listed Insurance Equity.
 Comingled portfolios have additional scope to exploit illiquidity premiums through Private Debt and Private ILS transactions.
 All these portfolios aim to harness the favourable performance characteristics of the underlying strategies they include.

 We use a fundamentally driven bottom-up approach to identify what we believe are the most attractive insurance transactions and securities.
 We apply a relative valuation process to compare the risk-return potential of different investment opportunities and select the highest conviction ideas.
 We are able to construct and adjust portfolios after stress testing them and analysing the correlations between the constituent investments.